 For instance, you can use slides or arpeggios to travel from one enclosure to the next, just keep an eye out for those points of connection highlighted on the diagram above so that you can do this smoothly.

-Also, remember that the point of this system is being able to quickly figure out the notes that belong to any key center, so make sure to practice them in different keys once you’ve memorized the root note locations of each box!
+Also, remember that the point of this system is being able to quickly figure out the notes that belong to any key center, so make sure to practice them in different keys once you’ve memorized the root note locations of each box.

-In summary, if you haven’t put in the hours to master the natural minor scale yet, it should definitely be on your plans for the near future.
+If you haven’t put in the hours to master the natural minor scale yet, it should definitely be on your plans for the near future.

 Always remember its formula: “1, 2, b3, 4, 5, b6, b7”.